Company formation in Nova Scotia

 Incorporation for non-residents of Canada

-Companies incorporated in any of those provinces can then be registered to do business in other provinces as well.
+Companies incorporated in any of these provinces have the flexibility to register and conduct business in other provinces as well.

 Exchange control